alexander-hergert/rest-countries-api/README.md

 - SharedLayout/ style an setup menu mobile and desktop view.
 Setup themes with daisyUI.
 - Create theme slice and add functionality to theme switching in Menu.
 - Add menu button animation.
+- Add Search and Filter views for mobile and desktop.

 ### Built with